Frequently Asked Questions

 The cons are:

-- Your choices are limited to what is remains available.
+• Your choices are limited to what is available.

-This is a great way to save money, but time is of the essense and it is good to be able to react quickly.
-Paying with a credit card will involve other fees.
-Spaces on ships can sell out at anytime.
+This can be a great way to save money, but time is of the essence and it is good to be able to react quickly.
+Most often buying with cash is your only option and you will need to pay for the entire cruise before it begins.
+Spaces on ships can sell out at anytime!
+Also see paying for the Galapagos: click here.

 Dreamkapture Travel contacts the ships your are interested in to confirm there is space available and the Last Minute Prices.
 Contact us with your travel dates to find out what we have that matches your needs.
 For more advice on Last Minute Deals Click Here.

-Also click here to visit our Last Minute Deal webpage.
+Also click here to visit our Last Minute Dealsweb page.

 Return to top of page